top of page

 The Kiswa Factory

-Experience a unique educational experience in weaving and embroidering the Kiswa of the Kaaba
+Experience a unique experience in weaving and embroidering the Kiswa of the Kaaba.

 The kiswaa factory